Xcential-Corporation/XSLTjs/README.md

 execution counts and times via console.debug().
-Measuring performance using this option is more realistic than using the developer tools profiler as the profiler interactions appear to overwhelm the computation and executions times have been observed to be as much as 20x slower with the profiler running.
+Measuring performance using this option is more realistic than using the developer tools profiler as the profiler interactions appear to overwhelm the computation.
+Executions times have been observed to be as much as 20x slower with the profiler running.

 As most execution time is consumed by XPath processing and within